- Fees & Forms

 Experience the connection and support from others working on similar issues, under the facilitation of an experienced therapist.
 Gain education, understanding, and helpful feedback from non-judgmental group members who are there to achieve similar goals.

-This adult therapy is for Adult Children of Self-Absorbed, Narcissistic, or Borderline Parents.
+This adult therapy group is for Adult Children of Self-Absorbed, Narcissistic, or Borderline Parents.
 If you grew up with parents who had personality disorders, such as Narcissism or Borderline Personality Disorder, or if they were just self-absorbed or overly critical, you may be impacted by a tyranny of suffering affecting your adult life.
 In this group participants have the opportunity to experience a safe place to explore and heal the pain of early criticism, shaming, and emotional deprivation; and to begin accepting the acknowledgment, nurturance, and validation you never had as a child.

 Perhaps you are considering group therapy but you still have some concerns or questions…